Parsons Acceptance Rate by Program

 For Korean Students: Acceptance Rate Strategy

 Apply to Parsons as a target school, not just a safety.
-Despite its higher acceptance rate relative to RISD, Parsons requires genuine preparation — particularly the Parsons Challenge, which demands specific 6–8 weeks of focused preparation.
+Despite its higher acceptance rate relative to RISD, Parsons requires genuine preparation — particularly Parsons’ required essays, which demands specific 6–8 weeks of focused preparation.

 Apply to Fashion Design only if fashion is your genuine creative direction.
 The competition in Fashion Design at Parsons is intense.
 Students who apply to Fashion because it seems more accessible than other programs often find their portfolios are less competitive precisely because they lack genuine fashion-specific development.